TVAfrica: Expansion

 The network boosted its potential viewership base upon purchasing the rights to the 2002 FIFA World Cup, having sold 90% of the potential sponsorship packages a month and a half ahead of the start of the tournament.
 The syndication formula had already become a win-win at the time.
 The network had paid $1.5 million for the rights in Nigeria alone.

 TVAfrica moved to new premises in the Morningside suburb of Johannesburg on 17 May 2002, two weeks before the start of the World Cup.
 The new facilities cost US$1.8 million out of the US$22.5 million it had received in the first few months of 2002 alone, by developing the technological capabilities of the network to include two production studios, six editing facilities and four final control centres for the four feeds of the channel.
 The World Cup coverage was presented by South African sports journalist Louis Karpas from the new building, as well as an educational programme.
 The move also introduced a new version of the network's logo and a new slogan, "all round entertainment".
 Late in 2002, TVAfrica set up a new Namibian affiliate from scratch, partnering with local production company INTV, as well as holding 20% of the stocks of STV in Mozambique.
 Building on from the rebrand, the channel added two continuity announcers, George Munetsi Biza from Zimbabwe and Irene Ndlovu from Kenya.
+On 1 September that year, TV3 became the new Ghanaian affiliate of the network, after Metro TV left it.

 Founder Barry Lambert left TVAfrica in 2002 to found LIM Africa, which in 2005 partnered with Setanta Sports to later set up an African version of the channel and licensing agreements with free-to-air broadcasters.

+Following the outbreak of the First Ivorian Civil War, TVAfrica decided to close its regional office in Abidjan in November 2002.
 STV in Mozambique withdrew its affiliation agreement in early 2003 as the content didn't match local tastes.